 Yes.
 Many of the ventures admitted to CDL do not have significant recurring revenue.
 CDL has worked with many strong technical teams to help achieve product-market fit and to optimize early business models.

 No. Build your company where you think you have the best opportunity to succeed.
 All we need from you is the commitment to send a founder to each of the five day-long CDL Sessions.

-In direct response to COVID-19, each CDL location will follow the guidance of local public health officials to evaluate their ability to host in-person interviews.
+Each CDL location follows the guidance of local public health officials to evaluate their ability to host in-person interviews.
 If possible, we do encourage in-person attendance.
-Ventures headquartered more than a 2-3 hour drive from a CDL locations will have the option of traveling to interview day to attend in person, or interviewing online via Zoom or Google Hangouts.
+However, all ventures headquartered more than a 1-2 hour drive from a CDL location will have the option of interviewing online.

 CDL Session days are the core offering and value add of the CDL program.
 In a typical cohort year at each CDL location, there are 4 CDL Sessions occurring every two months starting in the fall.
 There are two major components of a CDL Session which facilitate the curation and refinement of 3 measurable objectives that the ventures founding team will use to prioritize their efforts and benchmark their progress over the proceeding 2-month period.
 These components are:

 The two-month objective cycle was constructed to reflect the changing and challenging nature of building a start-up.
 Any more than two months and a company’s strategic goals might change and may render any short-term objectives obsolete, any shorter and the objectives themselves become unachievable.
 Failure to accomplish the assigned objectives by the next CDL Session does not guarantee a specific outcome (like being dropped from the program), but it provides an anchor for the discussions with our Mentors to figure out if it was due to founder underperformance or if the objective itself was misguided.